Initial Sounds and Explain Everything

 Work on a variety of blends using this resource.
 In this activity, the children can navigate through the different screens working on different spellings for the same sounds by revealing the words.
 This resource works on: ai, ee, igh, oa, oo, ar, oi, ow, or, ur, ea, ear and air.

-This activity is great as it breaks complete words up into sounds and blends.
-Your children must place all the sounds in order to create the word.
-There are different difficulty levels to challenge your more able children.
+This resource is great as it breaks complete words up into sounds and blends.

 This is an example of our one minute phonics task.
 The children will be given different endings to words.
 They must then choose beginning sounds and match them to the final sounds to create as many words as they can in one minute.